top of page

 • Focus on long-term change

-By addressing both the behaviour and the underlying causes, this approach offers a more complete path to recovery.
-You do not have to do this alone.
+By addressing both behaviour and underlying causes, this approach offers a more complete path to recovery.
+You don’t have to do this alone.
 With the right support, lasting change is possible.

 References